 Alternatively, those staying in Langkawi can catch the ferry directly into Georgetown’s port or drive from the mainland over Penang Bridge.
 Both flights and public transport in Malaysia is generally very cheap.

-Top sights to see
+Top things to see in Georgetown

 Pinang Peranakan Mansion – Pinang Peranakan Mansion is one of the main colonial museums to see in the city.
 This huge building was home to rich Chinese families knows as the Peranakans or ‘Babas’ and the hallways and many rooms are decorated with traditional artefacts and memoirs of the past.
 Walk around the mansion for a glimpse into how the Perankans lived over a century ago.
 Entrance costs 20 MYR (~£3.60).